Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

 The Emerald Lake hike is also the base for a number of longer, harder hikes including the Emerald Basin Trail, the Yoho Pass Trail, the Hamilton Lake Trail and the famous Burgess Shale hike.

 The Burgess Pass Trail takes you up to the UNESCO designated Burgess Shale – one of the world’s most significant fossil sites.
 It requires a reservation, a guide and stamina since you’ll be hiking for up to 10 hours.

 Your 5.2 km loop hike around Emerald Lake will likely take an hour or two tops.
 This is a popular trail and you won’t be alone.

-Starting from the parking lot, the hike is only 5.2 kilometres (3.1 miles) long with an elevation gain of perhaps 15 m (50 feet).
+Starting from the parking lot, the hike is only 5.2 km (3.1 miles) long with an elevation gain of perhaps 15 m (50 feet).
 Despite the short distance the hike offers ever changing panoramas including majestic mountains, Emerald Glacier views and a section through the woods with hemlock, cedar and devil’s club.

 If you are adverse to a lot of people on the trail, plan to hike the loop first thing in the morning or late in the day.

 If you don’t want to hike you can rent canoes by the hour ($35/hour).
 Judging by the number we saw out on the lake, it’s a very popular activity.

-The following photos takes you around Emerald Lake in a clockwise direction.
+The following photos takes you on a hike around Emerald Lake in a clockwise direction.

 Along the trail, you can see a variety of wildflowers and berries.
 When we did the hike salmonberries and black currants were still hanging onto the bushes.
 In June and July keep an eye out for wild orchids.
 And for all nature enthusiasts and wildflower lovers, I’d highly recommend a copy of the pocket-sized Popular Wildflowers of Alberta and the Canadian Rockies.

 How to get to the start of the hike